Troubleshooting interactions with Office Online¶

 - You should see a request to either WsaUpload.ashx or RemoteUls.ashx.
 The response to those requests should include the X-UserSessionId header with the session ID.

-Every WOPI request Office Online makes to a host will have a unique ID, called the correlation ID.
+Every WOPI request Office Online makes to a host will have an ID called the correlation ID.
 This ID will be included in the WOPI request using the X-WOPI-CorrelationId request header.
 Hosts should log this ID for each incoming WOPI request; doing so will allow hosts to easily correlate their own logs with Office Online’s server logs.

 There are other WOPI request headers that may be useful for hosts to log.
 See the Standard WOPI request and response headers for more information.